emmanuelflores/catalogue-template/README.md

 # catalogue-template
 Template for generating a custom-scrolling & custom-gesture catalogue.
-Modal views make us of HTML.
+Modal views are made with HTML.